ctnadovich/ebrevet/README.md

 Eastern, but any US region can be selected.
 Please only select regions that support eBrevet.
 If a region does not support eBrevet, you will not be able to use eBrevet for those events.
-Talk to your RBA and RUSA about supporting eBrevet EPP for the events you want to ride.
+Talk to your RBA and RUSA about supporting eBrevet for the events you want to ride.
 More supported regions are being added all the time.

 There is also an option for selecting a Custom Event Data URL.
 This